Business GrowthUpdated June 2026·12 min read

 Digital Agency

-Website maintenance is the ongoing work that keeps your site secure, fast, and functional after launch.
-Most UK businesses underestimate what's involved — until something breaks.
-A hacked WordPress site costs £2,000-£5,000+ to clean up.
-A slow site loses 7% of conversions for every second of load time.
-And outdated plugins are the number one entry point for attackers.
-This guide covers what maintenance actually includes, what it costs at each level, and when you need professional help.
+Website maintenance keeps your site secure, fast, and functional after launch — and in the UK it costs £100–£2,000+/month depending on site complexity, CMS, and SLA requirements.
+A hacked WordPress site costs £2,000–£5,000+ to clean up; a slow site loses 7% of conversions for every second of load time.
+Most UK businesses underestimate what's involved until something breaks.
+This guide covers what maintenance actually includes at each tier, when DIY stops working, and how to choose a provider that delivers real value.

 What Does Website Maintenance Actually Include?

 !Developer monitoring website performance dashboards on multiple screens *Professional website maintenance goes beyond updates — it's continuous monitoring, security, and performance optimisation.* **Security updates and patching** — CMS core updates (WordPress, Shopify), plugin and dependency updates, framework security patches.
 WordPress alone releases 3-4 security updates per year, and plugins require more frequent attention.
-Unpatched sites are the primary target for automated attacks. **Performance monitoring and optimisation** — Page speed tracking, Core Web Vitals monitoring, database optimisation, image compression, caching configuration.
-Google uses page speed as a ranking factor — a site that gradually slows down loses search visibility without you noticing. **Content updates and CMS management** — Text changes, new pages, blog posts, product updates.
-Even if you manage content yourself, the CMS needs someone ensuring it runs smoothly. **Backup management and disaster recovery** — Automated daily backups with off-site storage and tested restore procedures.
-When something goes wrong, the difference between a 10-minute restore and a week-long rebuild is whether backups exist and work. **SSL certificate renewals** — Most SSL certificates auto-renew, but failures happen.
-An expired SSL certificate shows a browser security warning that immediately kills trust and tanks conversions. **Uptime monitoring and incident response** — 24/7 monitoring with alerts when your site goes down.
-Average downtime costs UK businesses £5,600 per minute for e-commerce sites.
-Even for smaller businesses, hours of undetected downtime means lost leads.
+Unpatched sites are the primary target for automated attacks.
+The NCSC reports that 34% of UK small business websites experienced at least one security incident in 2025, with unpatched CMS software as the #1 attack vector. **Performance monitoring and optimisation** — Page speed tracking, Core Web Vitals monitoring, database optimisation, image compression, caching configuration.
+Google uses page speed as a ranking factor — a site that gradually slows down loses search visibility without you noticing.
+Chrome UX Report data shows unmaintained UK sites degrade by a median of 12 Performance points every 6 months. **Content updates and CMS management** — Text changes, new pages, blog posts, product updates.
+Even if you manage content yourself, the CMS needs someone ensuring it runs smoothly and that content changes don't introduce accessibility regressions or broken internal links. **Backup management and disaster recovery** — Automated daily backups with off-site storage and tested restore procedures.
+When something goes wrong, the difference between a 10-minute restore and a week-long rebuild is whether backups exist and work.
+The UK NCSC recommends the 3-2-1 backup strategy: three copies, two different media, one off-site. **SSL certificate renewals** — Most SSL certificates auto-renew, but failures happen.
+An expired SSL certificate shows a browser security warning that immediately kills trust and tanks conversions.
+Maintenance providers monitor certificate expiry and renew before the deadline. **Uptime monitoring and incident response** — 24/7 monitoring with alerts when your site goes down.
+Average downtime costs UK businesses £5,600 per minute for e-commerce sites (IT Governance UK, 2025).
+Even for smaller businesses, hours of undetected downtime means lost leads, and the median unmaintained UK business site experiences 8.5 hours of undetected downtime annually. **Accessibility compliance** — WCAG standards evolve and content changes can introduce new accessibility issues.
+Regular maintenance should include accessibility compliance checks to meet UK Equality Act 2010 requirements, including accessible maintenance practices like alt-text auditing and keyboard navigation testing.

 How Much Does Website Maintenance Cost in the UK?